 The main aim of the project is to develop an application written in C which drives a VGA-compatible screen connected to a DE1 Altera FPGA.

 The design includes some Verilog IPs which control the VGA port and shows how Bambu can manage existing IPs described by using hardware description languages.

-This simple example show how to integrate C code with low level interfaces written in Verilog.
+This simple example shows how to integrate C code with low-level interfaces written in Verilog.

 The design improves the VGA example by adapting such design to the more capable NEXYS4 prototyping board.

-In this directory an example on how Bambu can use IO libc primitives (open, read, write and close) is shown.
+In this directory, an example of how Bambu can use IO libc primitives (open, read, write and close) is shown.

 This directory contains a simple example describing how to integrate and verify existing IPs with functions written in C that receives structs passed by pointers.

 This simple example shows how to integrate small snippet of Verilog in the HLS flow by making Bambu use Verilog as third assembler dialect.

 Currently, only single output asm instructions are supported.
 In case outputs are included to pass the simulation the Intel and the ATT asm should be included.
 For asm having only inputs, such asm string could be safely left empty.

 A detailed reference on how asm statements are considered by GCC could be found at this link:https://gcc.gnu.org/onlinedocs/gcc/Extended-Asm.html.